ldotlopez/ha-ideenergy/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 Before filling a bug please provide as much as information as possible.
 Not all information is required but the more the better.

+Stick to English if bug is about code, Spanish is OK if bug is about configuration.

 **Describe the bug**
 A clear and concise description of what the bug is.